308th Infantry Regiment: World War I

 At the end of the same month, it was ordered to advance in the Argonne as part of the Meuse-Argonne Offensive.
 Told to "push forward without regard to flanks", the 1st and 2nd Battalions of the regiment, along with one company from the 307th Infantry Regiment and two companies of the 306th Machine Gun Battalion, penetrated a gap in the German lines on 2 October and advanced to a ravine at Charlevaux Mill.
 German defenses checked the progress of the remainder of the 77th Division, however, leaving the advancing soldiers in an exposed position.
 That night, German troops reoccupied the gap, encircling the two battalions and trapping them behind enemy lines.
 These battalions, along with the other three companies, were besieged in the ravine for five days, from 3 October to 7 October, before the remainder of the Division were able to break through to relieve them.
 The events of these five days came to be known as the "Lost Battalion".
 German attacks hounded this pocket of soldiers nearly continuously for all five days and the depletion of food, water, and medical supplies only increased the soldiers' suffering.
 Of the nearly 600 soldiers who originally composed the "Lost Battalion" roughly 400 were killed or wounded in the course of their ordeal and the remainder were severely weakened after days surviving on little to no food or water.
 Following the relief of the "Lost Battalion", the Regiment continued forward and, by 16 October, had pushed through the Argonne with the rest of the 77th Division and participated in securing towns on the Aire River.
 It was then relieved and withdrawn to rest and reorganized before being called up for the final offensive to the Meuse in November.

 Following the conclusion of the war on 11 November 1918, the regiment continued training exercises in France until 19 April 1919, at which point they embarked for New York aboard the SS America.
 Demobilization for the regiment began on 9 May 1919 in Camp Upton.

 Military honors

-Four members of the regiment were awarded the Medal of Honor for their service during the First World War.
+Five members of the regiment were awarded the Medal of Honor for their service during the First World War.
+The first was awarded to Captain Louis Wardlaw Miles for actions on the Aisne during September.
 Three of these men, Major Charles W. Whittlesey, Captain Nelson Holderman, and Captain George G. McMurtry, were recognized for their actions during the "Lost Battalion" period while in command of the units trapped in the ravine.
 The last man was First Sergeant Benjamin Kaufman.

 Additionally, seventy-five members of the regiment were awarded the Distinguished Service Cross and a further two the Croix de Guerre.